 Conclusion Points

-The seven-day week was introduced to Greece by the Romans during the late empire, but it was not until the early Christian era that the days were named after the sun, moon, and planets.
+The introduction of the seven-day week to Greece can be attributed to the Romans during the late empire.
+However, in the early Christian era, the days of the week were named after celestial bodies such as the sun, moon, and planets.

-In conclusion, thanks for visiting Greekletter.org and taking the time to learn about the Days of the Week in Greek Pronunciation Audio.
-We hope you found this article helpful and please write in the comment box below if you have any questions or suggestions.
+In conclusion, thanks for visiting Greekletter.org and learning about the Days of the Week in Greek Pronunciation Audio.
+We hope you found this article helpful, and please write in the comment box below if you have any questions or suggestions.